How Chapter 13 Bankruptcy Can Stop Foreclosure

 To explain, while personal liability for mortgage debt can be eliminated in chapter 7 bankruptcy, liens encumbering real property will continue.
 Accordingly, if you are in default on your home mortgage the bankruptcy will stop foreclosure for a period of time, but the lender will eventually be able to resume foreclosure at some point in time since (1) you will continue to be in default on your mortgage; (2) the lender’s lien on your property will survive bankruptcy; and (3) the stay will either lift through the lender’s action or the conclusion of your bankruptcy.
 Therefore, chapter 7 bankruptcy will stall foreclosure but not permanently stop foreclosure.

 In contrast, chapter 13 bankruptcy allows you to force your mortgage lender into a repayment plan.
 In chapter 13 bankruptcy you can force your lender to accept missed mortgage payments over several years.
 At the conclusion of your chapter 13 plan, you will have brought your mortgage current and will no longer be in default; therefore, your lender cannot resume foreclosure proceedings at the conclusion of your chapter 13 bankruptcy.

-What Santa Rosa Bankruptcy Attorney Michael Benavides Can Do
+What Can Bankruptcy Attorney Michael Benavides Do For You?

 As mentioned earlier in the article, Michael Benavides can file a chapter 13 bankruptcy petition with the Santa Rosa bankruptcy court.
 Michael Benavides will file a confirmable repayment plan that is feasible and pays general unsecured creditors at least the value of your nonexempt property (ie. satisfy best interests of creditors test).
 At the conclusion of your chapter 13 repayment plan, you will be current on your home mortgage and have saved your home from foreclosure.